MrLuto/MrLuto/README.md

 ## 🚀 About Me

 - 👀 I’m interested in developement gaming and sailing
-- 🌱 I’m currently studying IT systems and devices
+- 🌱 I’m currently studying Nothing
-- 📫 How to reach me www.byluto.nl
+- 📫 You can find my site at [www.byluto.nl](https://www.byluto.nl)

 ## 🛠 Skills
-Javascript, HTML, CSS, php, go, c#, ect
+Basic developement mainly in (node)js

 ## 🔗 Links